 If the date does not change, vapor products will be treated worse than cigarettes – that's just not right.

-The bottom line: only Congress can fix the 2007 date and stop this virtual Vape ban.
+The bottom line: only your elected officials can fix the 2007 date and stop this virtual Vape ban.

 Speak out now and tell your legislators to support the FDA Deeming Authority Clarification Act of 2017 by clicking here.